 7. Apostolic truth involves faith for finances and supernatural favor for doors to open

-Paul the Apostle constantly believed God for finances to support the work of God and even devoted two chapters to fundraising in 2 Cor.
-8 and 9.
+Paul the Apostle constantly believed God for finances to support the work of God and even devoted two chapters to fundraising in 2 Corinthians 8 and 9.
 He said that God would provide all of the Philippian church’s needs in Philippians 4:19 because they supported his apostolic calling.

 Apostolic truth is a mandate to believe for supernatural favor and finances to open doors and accomplish the ministry God called you to do.
-Thus apostolic leaders are always experiencing God’s providence regarding guidance, favor and strategic opportunity for ministry (1 Cor.
-16:9).
+Thus apostolic leaders are always experiencing God’s providence regarding guidance, favor and strategic opportunity for ministry (1 Corinthians 16:9).

 Even more important than having money is having God’s favor!